 This annual event held at Alleppey on the Punnamada lake takes place on the 2nd Saturday of every August.
 It attracts thousands of people from across the world and is the biggest competition in this part of the country.
 Tourists and locals equally bubbling with enthusiasm give this city its festive look.
 Men and women with obviously large cameras photograph everything from spices to tea shops as they prepare for the mega event.
 So what really do they come to see?
 Well, here is a glimpse of the extra ordinary.

-10 things you will witness at the Nehru boat race, Alleppey
+10 things you will witness at the Kerala boat race, Alleppey

 Needless to say, in a boat race, the oar is mightier than the sword (and most certainly mightier than the pen!).